-Preface: CSR at RTX RTX is committed to being a responsible business leader in a globalized world.
+Acting Responsibly RTX is committed to being a responsible business leader in a globalized world.
 The way we do it is defined by societal needs and our business priorities as well as our values and commitment to the ten principles of the UN Global Compact, which we adopted in 2014, and which we believe constitutes a good foundation for focusing on responsible business practices.
-Safeguarding the world's global health and meeting development challenges are major tasks, and meaningful development and progress require close collaboration by influential stakeholders, not least including the private sector, governments, NGOs and other societal organizations.
+To act responsibly is integral to how we operate at RTX, and by doing so we want to contribute to the continuous positive development of our society.
 Our values are founded in the belief that, as a business, RTX influences and impacts people, environments and communities across the globe.
 Based on this, we constantly strive for reducing any potential harm, while at the same time maximizing the benefits for our stakeholders.
-Thus, adherence to our stated values and responsible business conduct is paramount to maintain the continued support from our stakeholders thereby also serving as the foundation for our license to operate.
+Thus, adherence to our stated values and responsible business conduct is paramount to maintain the continued support from our stakeholders, thereby also serving as the foundation for our license to operate.
+We believe that RTX's CSR activities and the ESG goals we set and strive to achieve will benefit all our stakeholders and strengthen our attractiveness as an employer.
 As a company with a global reach and operation we are committed to meet our corporate responsibility to respect commonly accepted human rights throughout our operations and business relationships as set out in the UN Guiding Principles on business and human rights.
 We expect the same from our partners and through our Code of Conduct require them to work with all the principles of the UN Global Compact.
-During 2018/19, the strengthening of our newly established central Supply Chain function has increased our ability to work coherently on CSR issues and risks throughout our supply chain, where the majority of RTX's CSR footprint occurs.
-Further, we have increased our focus on selected CSR-related KPIs.
+During 2019/20, we continued codified sustainability considerations into our Remuneration Policy.
+We also strengthened our compliance setup by establishing a new function for "Quality & Compliance", further ensuring our compliance with key product safety and other standards.
+Further, we have developed our CSR-related KPIs into a more comprehensive set of reported CSR and ESG KPIs.
+Finally, we have taken the next steps in identifying the most relevant of the UN's 17 Sustainable Development Goals which RTX can positively influence.
 My team and I are personally engaged, and we believe that through consistent focus, appropriate follow-up and evaluation we support the proliferation of the principles in the UN Global Compact.
-I hope this report will provide you with some inspiring insight about both some of our specific actions as well as the fundamental principles, which we strive to follow, when we conduct business in RTX
+I hope this CSR and ESG report will introduce our fundamental principles for acting responsibly when conducting business at RTX and how these are manifested in some of our specific actions.